epixieme/codesample/README.md

 I take immense pride in this code as it showcases my applied knowledge and expertise.
 It emphasises my ability to error handle and create modular and maintainable code, which I believe is crucial for robust applications.

-The project is built with Vite, React Router 6.4, and various hooks like UseState, UseEffect, and custom hooks.
+The project is built with Vite, React, React Router 6.4, and various hooks like UseState, UseEffect, and custom hooks.
 The deployment process is streamlined through Netlify's continuous deployment.

 I have designed the application to closely match an existing Figma prototype, ensuring a seamless user experience and visual consistency.